qmackay/paleochrono/README.md

 You need to know a little bit of python to do that.
 Feel free to send an email on the mailing list if you need assistance.

-For drilling specific observations, you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling directory.
+For record specific observations, you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the record directory.
 - `self.icemarkers_correlation`     : for ice dated horizons
 - `self.airmarkers_correlation`     : for air dated horizons
 - `self.iceintervals_correlation`   : for ice dated intervals
 - `self.airintervals_correlation`   : for air dated intervals
 - `self.Ddepth_correlation`         : for Delta-depth observations

-For drilling pair specific observations (stratigraphic links), you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling pair directory.
+For record pair specific observations (stratigraphic links), you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the record pair directory.
 - `self.iceicemarkers_correlation`  : for ice-ice stratigraphic links
 - `self.airairmarkers_correlation`  : for air-air stratigraphic links
 - `self.iceairmarkers_correlation`  : for ice-air stratigraphic links